 Insured work is work performed for an employer who made payments under the Illinois Unemployment Insurance Act for the wages paid to the employee.
-11 Business owners who paid themselves salaries and paid unemployment insurance taxes on those salaries, would be eligible for unemployment benefits, but owners who did not pay unemployment insurance tax for themselves would not be eligible.
-12
+11 Business owners who paid themselves salaries and paid unemployment insurance taxes on those salaries, would be considered to have performed insured work, but owners who did not pay unemployment insurance tax for themselves would not.
+12 Individuals who are self-employed or independent contractors (and thus did not previously perform insured work) may be eligible for unemployment benefits under the Federal CARES Act.
+Further details about how to apply for these benefits will be released by the Illinois Department of Employment Security as soon as they are finalized.
+Individuals who believe they may be eligible under the CARES Act but who would not otherwise be eligible should NOT apply at this time.
+13